smartbugs/smartbugs/tests/README.md

 # Testing Smartbugs

-The test framework consists of a script `run.sh` to process sample contracts with a specific version of Smartbugs, and a script `diff.sh` to compare the output of two runs, filtering noise.
+The test framework consists of a script `run.sh` to process sample contracts with a specific version of Smartbugs, a script `diff.sh` to compare the output of two runs, and a script `coverage.sh` for running most parts of Smasrtbugs at least once.

 ## Running a Specific Version of Smartbugs on Sample Contracts